Anchor Legal Team PLLC

 About Anchor Legal Team PLLC

-Anchor Legal Team provides comprehensive legal services in property and education law throughout Massachusetts.
+Anchor Legal Team provides comprehensive legal services in property. family, and education law throughout Massachusetts.

 In education law, we champion students' rights, specializing in special education advocacy, student discipline cases, and anti-bullying litigation.